etiennec78/Home-Automation/sensors.md

   To make this work, you need to enable the "Single accurate location" sensor : Settings > Companion app > Manage sensors > Single accurate location ✔

-  #### Notes 📌
+  > [!TIP]

-  * If high precision mode does not trigger, please increase its range or check its conditions
+  > If high precision mode does not trigger, please increase its range or check its conditions

 </details>